Hi, I’m Mel.

 • Credentials: Bachelors of Science from FSU; Certified Yoga Teacher; Notary Public

-• Former life: IT + communications, yoga teacher, creative projects founder
+• Former life: IT + Paralegal, yoga teacher, creative projects founder

 • Passions: Yoga, food culture, storytelling, social justice, healing, outdoor adventures